nemikor-solutions/blue-owl-core/README.md

 ### Owlcms

-The `Owlcms` class provides the necessary APIs for two way communication between the models and OWLCMS.
-Unless you are building a custom integration with OWLCMS that does not use the provided models, the API provided by `Owlcms` will not be used directly.
+The `Owlcms` class provides the necessary APIs for two way communication between the models and owlcms.
+Unless you are building a custom integration with owlcms that does not use the provided models, the API provided by `Owlcms` will not be used directly.

 #### constructor(options)

-* `options`: Configuration options for OWLCMS.
+* `options`: Configuration options for owlcms.
-    * `mqttHost` (`string`): The host for the MQTT server that OWLCMS is connected to.
+    * `mqttHost` (`string`): The host for the MQTT server that owlcms is connected to.
     * `mqttPassword` (optional; `string`): The password for authenticating to the MQTT server.
     * `mqttPort` (optional; `string`): The port for the MQTT server.
     * `mqttUserName` (optional; `string`): The username for authenticating to the MQTT server.